St Patrick (c. 390 – 17th March, c. 461): His Life, Times, and Legacy. Professor Máire Ní Mhaonaigh

 This session will provide an opportunity to read and respond to a variety of narratives concerning conversion ranging in date from the seventh century to the twelfth.
 Different depictions of pagans analysed in relation to what they tell us about how contemporary authors wished the picture of their past to be drawn.
 Translations will be provided and a flavour of contemporary literature will be conveyed.

 The final session will address aspects of Patrick’s influence and legacy.
 Already in the medieval period, his portrayal and the narratives of conversion connected with him had an effect on how history was related and Ireland’s story was deemed to unfold.
-This process will be examined and more lasting elements of his legacy will be presented.
+This process will be examined and more lasting elements of his legacy will be presented and related to the writing of Ireland’s history more generally.

 About Máire Ní Mhaonaigh